bank8426/calendly-clone-next/README.md

 git push --force-with-lease origin <branch-name>
 ```

-- This happen since I need to debug timezone issue on Vercel,So I push code many times and make my repo got unnecessary commit history.
-So I want to merge those latest (n) commit into one commit instead.
+- This happened since I need to debug the timezone issue on Vercel, so I pushed code many times and made my repo have unnecessary commit history.
+So I want to merge the latest (n) commits into one commit instead.
 And there are many ways to do it.
 You can see more in https://stackoverflow.com/questions/5189560/how-do-i-squash-my-last-n-commits-together

 <div>
   <a href="">